August 15, 2021

 Canaveral National Seashore is where I go to take a trip back in time to the Old Florida I miss so much.
+I consider it the best beach in Florida.

 It's the way Florida used to be before wall to wall oceanfront condominiums and beach houses.